 FADING FROM VIEW

 The increasing spread of humans around planet Earth is continuing to have a severe impact on the rest of the natural world.
-“Fading From View” is a portrait series of endangered or vulnerable “big cats”, whose numbers in the wild, for some species, have dwindled to just a few tens of animals throughout the entire planet.
+“Fading From View” is a portrait series of endangered or vulnerable “big cats”, whose numbers in the wild, for some species, have dwindled to just a few tens of animals.

 The intent of the series was to conjure up the image of the last animal of a species literally fading from view, into extinction, as it walks away from you into a jungle or open plain, and as if these were some of the last ever portraits taken of that animal species.